How to start a car with a flooded engine

 Black smoke coming from the exhaust

-Your engine won’t start, or starts and quickly dies
+Your engine won't start or starts and quickly dies

 Will a flooded engine fix itself?

-Unfortunately, a flooded engine won’t fix itself, but the process of getting it working again is usually fairly simple.
+Unfortunately, a flooded engine won’t fix itself, but the process of getting it working again is usually simple.

 Can you fix a flooded car engine?

-Providing there isn’t a fault that’s causing the engine to flood, you should be able to get it working again in a few simple steps.
+Providing there isn’t a fault causing the engine to flood, you should be able to get it working again in a few simple steps.
 To do so, you need to balance the air-to-fuel ratio.

-How to avoid flooding the engine
+How can I avoid flooding the engine?

 Can you flood a diesel engine?